 File typing inspects the content of a file to determine its file type rather than relying on its extension.
 Only file types that have a legitimate business purpose and an acceptable risk profile for organisations should be allowed.
-As file extensions can be changed, a mismatch between a file's type and its stated extension should be treated as suspicious and quarantined.
+As file cyber.gov.au 1 extensions can be changed, a mismatch between a file's type and its stated extension should be treated as suspicious and quarantined.